EdJoPaTo/mqttui/README.md

 # Subscribe to topic
 mqttui "topic"

-# Subscribe to topic with a specific host (default is localhost)
+# Subscribe to topic with a specific host (default is mqtt://localhost)
-mqttui --broker "test.mosquitto.org" "hello/world"
+mqttui --broker "mqtt://test.mosquitto.org" "hello/world"

 # More arguments and details
 mqttui --help